Uc71/Chemotherapy-Drug-Trials/README.md

 ![image](https://user-images.githubusercontent.com/73863977/119922797-91cde700-bf3e-11eb-9482-b0a1b1831a3b.png)

 In this assignment, I checked the original dataset for the total number of unique mouse IDs.
-I then checked to see if any mice had multiple data entries for the same time point, using a groupby object, visualized with a count function.
+I then checked to see if any mice had multiple data entries for the same time point, using a groupby object visualized with a count function.
-I identified one mouse as having duplicate time points and eliminated all data corresponding with that mouse ID.
+I identified one mouse as having duplicate time points and eliminated all data corresponding to that mouse ID.
 Here is data for the duplicated mouse:
 ![image](https://user-images.githubusercontent.com/73863977/119921332-ce4c1380-bf3b-11eb-9530-f31312904503.png)
 Here is the cleaned dataframe: